nobodyindustries/mimg/README.md

 - Random number in range (statistically tested)
 - Median (unsigned char)
 - Linearly spaced vector of points in range with specific length
-- **TODO**: Logarithmically spaced vector of points in range with specific length
+- Logarithmically spaced vector of points in range with specific length

 ### Image algebra